 Under TO8 self-employment activities would be focused on facilitating access to entrepreneurship for the vulnerable group of unemployed, as a pathway from unemployment to employment.
 Activities would encompass different forms of finance accompanied with a range of supportive assistance measures (guidance, training, mentoring, follow-up, etc).
 Under TO3 the focus is on competitiveness and development, i.e. encompasses financial support of larger scale and more advanced services, available to broader target groups, including existing entrepreneurs.
-The Ministry of Entrepreneurship and Crafts is involved in implementation of both TO's which will contribute ensuring the coordination between them.
+The Ministry responsible for economy and entrepreneurship is involved in implementation of both TO's which will contribute ensuring the coordination between them.